unbit/uwsgi-docs/Caching.rst

 **************

 All of your caches can be accessed over the network.
 A request plugin named "cache" (modifier1 111) manages requests done by external nodes.
-On a standard onolithic build of uWSGI the cache plugin is always enabled.
+On a standard monolithic build of uWSGI the cache plugin is always enabled.

 The cache plugin works in a full non-blocking way, and it is greenthreads/coroutine friendly so you can use technologies like gevent or Coro::AnyEvent with it safely.